Agnes1995/agnes3/README.md

 I am writing this line in my-mac branch - commit 2
 I merged this in main - but carry on in my-mac

-Now my-mac deleted on server but I am chaning my-mac unaware..
+Now my-mac deleted on server but I am changing my-mac unaware..